Amitkumardata/HR-Attrition-Analysis/README.md

 Methadology:
 -----------------------------------------------------

-Most Challenging
+Most Challenging :
-What You Learned
+What You Learned :
-Most Interesting
+Most Interesting :
-Hardest Bug
+Hardest Bug :
-Enjoyed Most
+Enjoyed Most:
-Conflicts with Teammates
+Conflicts with Teammates: